Snaipe/Criterion/README.md

 **Q. Where has this been tested?**
-A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, and finally Windows 7 (with the Cygwin port of GCC).
+A. Currently, on Linux 2.6.32 and Linux 3.15.7, although it should work on most \*nix systems; Mac OS X Yosemite 10.10, FreeBSD 10.0, and finally Windows 7 (with the Cygwin port of GCC).
-   More tests will be added on the build matrix.

 **Q. Can I use it on Windows without Cygwin?**
 A. Yes, you can, Cygwin is only required to compile the static library if